 Most of the apps listed here are free, giving you access to their basic note-taking attributes.
 The apps also offer premium accounts, where all its features are unlocked for you to experience the full capabilities of the app.

-And now, without further delay, I present the apps.
+And now, without further delay, I present the best note-taking apps.

 Are you a busy mom or dad running a household of active kids?
 Do you need a way to keep track of all practice and game schedules?